bioglaze/dvulkanbase/README.md

 # dvulkanbase
-Vulkan basecode in D language
+Vulkan basecode in D language.
+Currently developed only in Windows, but Linux support is coming.

+My plan is to learn Vulkan, [GPU driven rendering](http://advances.realtimerendering.com/s2015/aaltonenhaar_siggraph2015_combined_final_footer_220dpi.pdf) and other modern rendering techniques with this project.

+## Build

+`dub run --arch=x86_64`